syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Saving-the-PDF-document.md

 ## Keyboard shortcuts

 The following keyboard shortcuts can be used to save the files when the toolbar is enabled:
-* `Ctrl + S`: If the “Save” option is enabled in the PDF Viewer, it performs “Save” in the PDF document.
-Else, it performs “Save As” in the PDF document.
+* `Ctrl + S`: If the "Save" option is enabled in the PDF Viewer, it performs "Save" in the PDF document.
+Else, it performs "Save As" in the PDF document.
-* `Shift + Ctrl + S`: Performs “Save As” in the PDF document.
+* `Shift + Ctrl + S`: Performs "Save As" in the PDF document.